syncfusion-content/blazor-docs/blazor/ribbon/gallery.md

 documentation: ug
 ---

-# Gallery Items in Blazor Ribbon Component
+# Gallery Items in Blazor Ribbon component

 The Ribbon supports a gallery view, allowing users to interact with a collection of related items such as icons, text, or images.
-You can render gallery items by setting the `Type` property of a Ribbon item to `RibbonItemType.Gallery` and customize it using the `<RibbonGallerySettings>` directive.
+You can render gallery items by setting the `Type` property of a Ribbon item to `RibbonItemType.Gallery` and customize it using the `<RibbonGallerySettings>` tag directive.
 The settings provide options like `Groups`, `ItemCount`, `PopupHeight`, `PopupWidth`, and more.

 ## Groups

-You can render groups inside the gallery using the `Groups` property of the `<RibbonGallerySettings>` directive.
-Groups can be customized using `<GalleryGroup>` directive with properties like `Items`, `CssClass`, `Header`, etc.
+You can render groups inside the gallery using the `Groups` property of the `<RibbonGallerySettings>` tag directive.
+Groups can be customized using `<GalleryGroup>` tag directive with properties like `Items`, `CssClass`, `Header`, etc.

 ### Adding items

-Gallery items can be added using `<GalleryItem>` directive within the `Items` property of a group.
+Gallery items can be added using `<GalleryItem>` tag directive within the `Items` property of a group.
 Items are customizable with properties such as `Content`, `IconCss`, `Disabled`, and more.

 #### Adding content